dwydler/LookingGlass-Docker/README.md

 * PHP PDO with SQLite driver (required for rate-limit)
 * SSH/Terminal access (able to install commands/functions if non-existent)

-## Install
+## Install / Update

-1. Download [LookingGlass](https://github.com/telephone/LookingGlass/archive/v1.3.0.tar.gz) to the intended
+1. Download [LookingGlass](https://github.com/StadtBadWurzach/LookingGlass/archive/master.zip) to the intended
 folder within your web directory
-2. Extract archive:
-    - Option #1 - Extract archive to the current directory:
-        - `tar -zxvf LookingGlass-1.3.0.tar.gz --strip-components 1`
-    - Option #2 - Extract archive to a directory named `LookingGlass`:
+2. Move archive to the correct directory
-        - `tar -zxvf LookingGlass-1.3.0.tar.gz --transform 's!^[^/]\+\($\|/\)!LookingGlass\1!'`
-3. Navigate to the `LookingGlass` subdirectory in terminal
-4. Run `bash configure.sh`
-5. Follow the instructions and `configure.sh` will take care of the rest

-_Forgot a setting?
-Simply run the `configure.sh` script again_

-## Updating

-1. Download [LookingGlass](https://github.com/telephone/LookingGlass/archive/v1.3.0.tar.gz) to the folder containing your existing install
-2. Extract archive: `tar -zxvf LookingGlass-1.3.0.tar.gz --overwrite --strip-components 1`
-    - This will overwrite/update existing files
+3. Extract archive with unzip master.zip
-3. Navigate to the `LookingGlass` subdirectory in terminal
+4. Navigate to the `LookingGlass` subdirectory in terminal
-4. Run `bash configure.sh`
+5. Run `bash configure.sh`
-5. Follow the instructions and `configure.sh` will take care of the rest
+6. Follow the instructions and `configure.sh` will take care of the rest
-    - Note: Re-enter test files to create random test files from `GNU shred`
+	- Note: Re-enter test files to create random test files from `GNU dd`

 _Forgot a setting?
 Simply run the `configure.sh` script again_